Info & FAQ

 Q: Are the animals trained or educated?

-A: No. All the animals that visit the site live wild in the wild and the site is part of their natural habitat.
+A: No. All the animals that visit the site live wild in the wilderness and the site is part of their natural habitat.

 Q: What kind of road goes to the bear watching site?
-Is it suitable for camper van?
+Is it suitable for camper van or electric car?